-Note: Laboratory fees are required by the department in all studio classes.
+Note: Laboratory fees are required by the department in most studio classes.
 Details will be given in the online Course Offerings and/or in course outlines.

 Note: For students not majoring or minoring in Studio Art, the second 6 100-level ART credit units taken will count as senior credit units.
 The first 6 100-level ART credit units and additional (above 12 credit units) 100-level ART units will be counted as junior credit units.

 For students majoring or minoring in Studio Art, who take several 100-level courses in the subject of their major, the first 6 100-level credit units taken will be counted as junior and the remaining 100-level courses in that subject will be counted as senior.